 B3.
-Number of degrees awarded by your institution from July 1, 2016, to June 30, 2017.
+Persistence Number of degrees awarded by your institution from July 1, 2019, to June 30, 2020.

-Certificate/diploma
+AWARD TYPE # AWARDED

+Certificate/diploma: 0

-Associate degrees
+Associate degrees: 0

-Bachelor's degrees 815
+Bachelor's degrees: 868

-Postbachelor's certificates
+Post-bachelor's certificates: 0

-Master's degrees 214
+Master's degrees: 177

-Post-master's certificates
+Post-master's certificates: 5

-Doctoral degrees - research/scholarship
+Doctoral degrees - research/scholarship: 0

-Doctoral degrees - professional practice 11
+Doctoral degrees - professional practice: 8

-Doctoral degrees - other
+Doctoral degrees - other: 0

-Graduation Rates
+B4-B21: Graduation Rates

 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).

-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2017-18 Survey.
+✓ For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2020-2021 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2010 and Fall 2011 cohorts (formerly CDS B4-B11) into four groups:
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:

-- Students who received a Federal Pell Grant\ - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant\ - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status) - \ Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.